A Two-Part Blog Series

 - Sour gas: natural gas containing >4 ppm hydrogen sulfide (H2S)

-- City Gate: the point on the pipeline system where the pipeline officially hands off the gas to the retail gas company.
+- City Gate is the pipeline system point where the pipeline officially hands off the gas to the retail gas company.
 This is usually the metered point for deliveries, the point for odorization, and so forth.

 - Odorant: the chemical compound added to natural gas when it enters a distribution system for retail customers.
 As natural gas is odorless, the odorant is added to help with leak detection.